Hike in Cortina: Lower Fanes Falls

 Curiosities

-Our version of the walk of the "Lower Fanes Falls" begins at the free parking lot of the Belluno's Dolomites Park , in the vicinity of the chalet "Spiaggia Verde".
-The best way to get there is with your car, from the center of Cortina, you will need around 15 minutes.
+Our version of the walk of the "Lower Fanes Falls" begins at the free parking lot of the Ampezzo's Dolomites Park, near the small wooden house that serves as the Park Information Point.
+The best way to get there is with your car; from the center of Cortina, you will need around 15 minutes.

 SR 51 15 minutes